 Test your Area Target

 Verify the quality of the Area Target with the Area Target Test App.
 Visit the Area Target Test App User Guide for more information on this topic.
-As an alternative, you can also use the Vuforia Area Target Capture app to test targets generated via the ATG.
+As an alternative, you can also use the Vuforia Creator App to test targets generated via the ATG.